I am a long-time pet owner experienced with a range of domesticated animals from dogs to horses, mice to snails.

-- Avoid feeding your hamster through the cage bars, they will quickly get into a habit of bar biting to look for food and ruin their teeth.
+- Avoid feeding your hamster through the cage bars; they will quickly get into a habit of bar biting to look for food and ruin their teeth.

-56.7 x 30 x 22.5 cm is an excellent sized cage (there is an image below in suitable cages, the top image, of what this size refers to) it is suitable for all types of hamster but is can be quite large for Roborovski hamster's unless kept in a group of 2–4 hamsters.
+56.7 x 30 x 22.5 cm is an excellent sized cage (there is an image below in suitable cages, the top image, of what this size refers to) it is suitable for all types of hamster but can be quite large for Roborovski hamsters unless kept in a group of 2–4 hamsters.

 You typically want to buy the largest cage you can afford, look for structure, ventilation and space rather than how funky it would look in your bedroom and how much fun you think it looks.
-Would you want to be squeezing through pipes to get to your tiny box bedroom and toilet combo? no, so neither does your hamster.
+Would you want to be squeezing through pipes to get to your tiny box bedroom and toilet combo?
+No, so neither does your hamster.

 A large wheel size, suitable for rats and large hamsters is perfect.
-Make sure it is plastic and has no open slats where legs and even necks can and will be trapped and broken, even with larger hamsters this does happen.
+Make sure it is plastic and has no open slats where legs and even necks can and will be trapped and broken; even with larger hamsters, this does happen.
 You can also choose a large saucer wheel for a modern twist.

 Wooden toys are essential to help prevent bar biting and keep their teeth down.
-Hamsters love to chew and their teeth never stop growing!
+Hamsters love to chew, and their teeth never stop growing!

 The cage should never be cramped with stuff giving little floor or climbing space.
 Hamsters are very active and require lots of room to have fun in.

 Anything you give them should be 100% secure and not easily broken without flexible bars or bars more than 1cm apart.
 In an appropriate cage with strong bars or a large tank with a lid, escapes are rare.